What are the best books to read in your 20s?

-fifth print!
 It still all feels surreal.
-Thank you!

 And Candace Cameron Bure, AKA – co-host on The View and DJ Tanner on Full House, shared 101 Secrets on her Instagram and Facebook page to her millions of followers.
 As my friend Todd Foley so aptly put it —“HAAAAVE MERCY!”

 Then thank you as well for supporting my newest book All Groan Up: Searching For Self, Faith, and a Freaking Job!
-If your twenties could use a good pick me up, or a shoulder to cry on, All Groan Up might be for you.
+If your 20s could use a good pick me up, or a shoulder to cry on, All Groan Up might be for you.

-1. Man’s Search for Meaning – Victor Frankl
+1. Man’s Search for Meaning – Victor Frankl – Books to Read in Your 20s

 Writing about his survival of concentration camps, Vicktor Frankl’s powerful book shows twentysomethings the power of hope and belief to get us through any situation.
 (Link to Man’s Search for Meaning)